skip to content

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-If you have any questions about this vacancy or the application process, please contact: Dr. Chris Proctor (cmp81@cam.ac.uk) for queries of a technical nature related to the role and Kirsty Shepherd (kjs64@cam.ac.uk) for queries related to the application process.
+If you have any questions about this vacancy, please contact Dr Matteo Seita (ms2932@cam.ac.uk) for queries of a technical nature related to the role.
+For queries related to the application process, please contact Elizabeth Howard (eh301@cam.ac.uk).

-Please quote reference NM41103 on your application and in any correspondence about this vacancy.
+Please quote reference NM45154 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.